sofiadscribner/insights-unlocked-blog/_posts/2025-04-03-30-day-chart-challenge.md

 ![Figure 8](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/languages.png)

 Today I wanted to share one of my very favorite visualizations that we made in my recent Data Visualization course.
-I made these histograms (with guidance from my incredible professor, Dr. Natalie Blades) as a way to compare the language efficiency (in information per syllable) among different languages and language families.
+I made these histograms (with guidance from my incredible professor, Dr. Natalie Blades) as a way to compare the language efficiency among different languages and language families.

 ##### Footnotes